jshawatsplunk/built-in-dashboards/README.md

                         written
-  --group GROUP         The ID of the dashboard group in SignalFx --dashboard DASH      The ID of the dashboard in SignalFx
+  --group GROUP         The ID of the dashboard group in SignalFx --dashboard DASH      The ID of the dashboard in SignalFx --detector DETECTOR   The ID of the detector in SignalFx
 ```

 Here's an example for a dashboard: